-Slaughterhouse Rock is a 1985 American supernatural horror film directed by Dimitri Logothetis from a screenplay by Sandra Willard, Nora Goodman and Ted Landon.
+Slaughterhouse Rock is a 1985 American supernatural horror film directed by Dimitri Logothetis (Jiu Jitsu) from a screenplay written by Sandra Willard, Nora Goodman and Ted Landon.
 The movie stars pop singer Toni Basil and features five songs by new wave band Devo.
 It was belatedly released in 1988.

 Alex Gardner (Nicholas Celozzi), a college student suffers from recurring nightmares in which he experiences the deaths of the victims of a vicious killer who lived on Alcatraz before it became a prison.

 When the nightmares begin manifesting in reality, and his friends see him hovering over his bed, his teacher (Donna Denton), an occultist, tells him to go to the island to face down the ghost of the killer.

 The friends become stranded on the island, and Alex’s brother Richard (Tom Reilly) becomes possessed, killing some friends and raping one of the girls.
 Alex is aided in his quest by the ghost of Sammy Mitchell (Toni Basil), a singer for rock band Bodybag…

 Buy Blu-ray: Amazon.co.uk